AKSHIT-TRIPATHI/AKSHIT-TRIPATHI/README.md

 You can click the Preview link to take a look at your changes.
 --->
 ABOUT-
 I am an undergraduate student at the Lovely Professional University, persuing Computer Science.
-I am passionate about pursuing my minor in full stack web development.
+Currently pursuing my core in full stack web development.